CenterForDigitalHumanities/TPEN3/_posts/2024-07-05-developing-transcription-interfaces.md

 * [IIIF Manifest (Presentation 2)](https://iiif.io/api/presentation/2.1/) - The older version of the IIIF Manifest standard will not be used by TPEN, but is still used by many content providers.
 The Manifesto library in [IIIF Commons](https://iiif-commons.github.io/manifesto/) can be used to convert a Presentation 2 Manifest to Presentation 3.
 * [IIIF Collection](https://iiif.io/api/presentation/3.0/#51-collection) - Many Projects will draw on multiple IIIF Manifests, such as a collection of books.
 The `manifest` property will be a reference to the Collection, which will contain references to all of the individual Manifests.
 A repository may provide its own Collections or TPEN will create a Collection for Projects with multiple Manifests.
 These types of Collections may combine Presentation 2 and 3 Manifests, TPEN-generated and external, even other Collections, together in one Collection.
 Although it is highly abnormal as a use of a IIIF Collection, it is a convenient way to allow users to assemble a Project from multiple sources.

-*Note: When a content provider provides a resolvable URI for their Canvas resources, it is possible to present and transcribe a single "page" without ever resolving the `manifest` property.
-It is possible, however, for the Manifest to be the only place to dereference a Canvas resource, so the location of both will always be provided.*
+*Note: If the content provider exposes resolvable Canvas URIs, it is possible to present and transcribe a single "page" without resolving the `manifest` property.
+In many cases, however, the Manifest is necessary to dereference Canvas resources, so both locations are provided.*

 ### Layers